Back in the early days of iPhone, Apple presented prospective purchasers with just a couple of questions: which colour and what capacity?

 One small but potentially significant difference is that the Pro and Pro Max variants benefit from an additional GPU core.
 While the four GPU cores found in the iPhone 13 and Mini should provide more than enough performance to tackle the latest games, the additional fifth core is probably there to power those 120Hz refresh rates for the slickest visuals.

 Despite the extra processor power, longevity has increased for each iPhone 13 model over its last-generation equivalent – thanks to larger cells and greater hardware efficiency.
 Apple hasn’t published exact battery capacity stats, but it claims up to 19 hours video playback for the iPhone 13 and two fewer for the Mini.
-And sticking to Apple’s established formula, the larger the iPhone, the longer it should last: the iPhone 13 Pro is good for up to 22 hours of video playback on paper, while the Pro Max has easily the best endurance at 28 hours.
+And sticking to Apple’s established formula, the larger the iPhone, the longer it should last: the iPhone 13 Pro is good for up to 22 hours of video playback, while the Pro Max has easily the best endurance at 28 hours.

 When it’s time to recharge, every iPhone 13 variant supports up to 15W wireless charging via MagSafe – and if you’ve got a 20W wired adapter, you should hit 50% in 30 minutes or so.